panfiva/log4ts/README.md

 ## Customize logger payload

-If logger is expected to receive different data shape, logger can be registered with a transform function that is built to handle different data shapes.
+When multiple instances of a logger expect to receive different data formats, registered layout function must be to handle different data shapes.
 This approach has the following issues:

-- may increase complexity of registered transform function
+- may increase complexity of registered layout function
-- may require changing data payload format to indicate its type, impacting ease of use
+- may require changing logger log function args to differentiate input - impacts usability

-A better approach is to create a new logger class that uses `Logger.format()` to reformat user input before data is sent to the registered transformer.
+A better approach is to create a new logger class that uses `Logger.format()` to reformat user input before data is sent to the registered layout function.

 See [Custom Logger Output](src/examples/customLoggerOutput.ts)